 On this special weekend, Tregothnan will open its private gardens to the public.
 These secluded gardens on the banks of the River Fal have diverse trees and rare collections of flowers and plants.
 There are more than 100 acres of gardens to explore, featuring ancient camellias, magnolias and rhododendrons.

 This lovely little festival in the stunning Roseland Peninsula offers something for everyone, including music, art, films, walks and talks.

 An ancient annual event, Helston Flora Day includes craft stalls and traditional dances throughout the day, where crowds line the streets to watch the procession.

 Celebrating the life and works of this renowned author, the Du Maurier community festival in Fowey has grown into a popular annual event.

-A ten day festival celebrating life on River Fal.
-The not-for-profit event encorporates music and drama, arts and heritage, gig racing, swimming and lots more.
+A ten-day festival celebrating life on River Fal.
+The not-for-profit event incorporates music and drama, arts and heritage, gig racing, swimming and lots more.

 This fun event is organised by Looe Boat Owners Association in support of Looe RNLI.
 Enjoy the fun by making and entering your own raft, or just come and cheer everyone on.

 The Falmouth Sea Shanty was founded and is organised by Falmouth Shout.
 Sea Shanty events aim to preserve and promote the maritime heritage of Falmouth and Cornwall as a whole and are thoroughly enjoyable.